aaronik/aaronik.com/src/content/post/05-upcasting-deep-dive.md

 title: "What is Upcasting?
 A Deep Dive"
 slug: "05-upcasting-deep-dive"
 imgSrc: "images/custom-event-sourcing.svg"
-description: "An in depth look at upcasting"
+description: "Another article in the series on Event Sourcing: An in depth look at upcasting"
 date: "May 8 2025"
 authors: ["Aaron Sullivan"]
 draft: false